timotejroiko/astrobot-docs/README.md

 ##### --theme

 This option lets you change the chart's color theme.
 There are three built-in themes: `classic`, `elements` and `rainbow`.
-Additionally, custom themes can be created as a premium feature.
 For example:

 * `.newchart now --theme=classic` - use the classic theme for this chart

+Additionally, custom themes can be created as a premium feature, check the [Premium](#premium) section.

 ##### --orbs

 This option lets you change the chart's orb values.
 There are three built-in orbs: `astrobot`, `astro.com` and `strict`.
-Additionally, custom orbs can be created as a premium feature.
+For example:

 * `.newchart now --orbs=strict`

+Additionally, custom orbs can be created as a premium feature, check the [Premium](#premium) section

 ##### --aspects

 This option lets you define which aspects should be enabled in the chart.
-A full list of supported aspects can be found in the [Aspects](#aspects) section.
 For example:

 * `.newchart now --aspects=trine,sextile,square` - show only trines, sextiles and squares

+A full list of supported aspects can be found in the [Aspects](#aspects) section.

 ##### --disable & --enable

 This option lets you disable or re-enable a planet's aspect points.
 For example:

-* `.newchart now --disable=p0,p1,p2` - disable aspects for the sun, moon and mercury
+* `.newchart now --disable=P0,P1,P2` - disable aspects for the sun, moon and mercury
-* `.newchart jack + now --enable=a1` - re-enable aspects to Ceres if disabled
+* `.newchart jack + now --enable=A1` - re-enable aspects to Ceres if disabled

 ##### --composite